-2.12.2 National Youth Development Agency (NYDA)
+2.10.2 National Youth Development Agency (NYDA)

-Jointly with the youth branch located in the Department of Women, Youth and Persons with Disabilities (DWYPD), the NYDA is responsible for co-ordination of youth programmes.
+Jointly with the youth branch located in the Department of Women, Youth and Persons with Disabilities (DWPD), the NYDA is responsible for co-ordination of youth programmes.
 This includes joint convening of state organs.
+The co-ordination role puts the agency in a position to harness resources from all state organs.
+One of the limitations of the current NYDA Act is that is tagged as a section 75, which limits the NYDA's dealings with the provinces.

 It is important that NYDA participate in cluster and Forum of South African Directors-General (FOSAD) meetings to facilitate constant communication with other state organs through their executive authorities and their accounting officers to make co-ordination easier.

-2.12.3 Youth units/ Focal points
+2.10.3 Youth units/ Focal points

 The youth sector led by the NYDA has advocated for the youth focal points at all levels of government, the private sector and civil society.
-Within state organs, the youth sector advocated for these structures which are to be in the accounting officer offices.
-The rationale for this being that the youth focal points are less likely to be ignored when they are not strategically positioned.
+Within state organs, the youth sector advocated for these structures which are to be located in the accounting officers' offices.
+The rationale for this being that the youth focal points are less likely to be ignored when they are in those offices.

-2.12.4 National Government
+2.10.4 National Government

-The IYDS will be largely driven through the national departments in collaboration with the Department of Women, Youth and Persons with Disabilities.
-Outcome facilitators are very important to collaborate with in the crafting of IYDS to ensure that it is in concord with planning of the state organs.
-The national organs of the state are also expected to be provided with resources to implement IYDS programmes as outlined in the MTSF commitments.
-The opportunity to influence what other Departments are doing in the youth development space, must be driven quite strongly by both the Department of Women, Youth, NYDA and the Presidency.
+The IYDS will be largely driven through the national departments.
+Outcome facilitators are important in the crafting of the IYDS to ensure that it is in concord with planning of the state organs.
+The national organs of the state are also expected to provided resources for the IYDS programmes based on agreement with the NYDA and in line with IYDS.

-2.12.5 National Treasury
+2.10.6 National Treasury